gguillau/Cuetessa-Song-Valence-Prediction/README.md

 - Sample of 500 songs taken from original dataset
 - Audio previews for respective songs extracted for feature extraction

-Publicly available datasets can be used for training and testing

 ## Data Description